makandra/consul/README.md

 ### Powers that only check a given object

-Sometimes it is not convenient to define powers as a collection.
+Sometimes it is not convenient to define powers as a collection or scope (relation).
 Sometimes you only want to store a method that checks whether a given object is accessible.

 To do so, simply define a power that ends in a question mark: